KOM Educational Consultants

 This means you aren’t starting over at university.
 You are just finishing the job.
 You graduate with an Honours Bachelor’s Degree in the same time it would have taken you to complete a Canadian degree, and you get a year in Europe included.

-Located in the heart of Ireland (Athlone and Limerick), TUS is a favourite for Social Care and Business students.
+Located in the heart of Ireland (Athlone and Limerick), TUS is a favourite for Graphic Design, Fitness & Health, and Business students.

 Stretching along the wildly beautiful West Coast (Donegal, Sligo, Galway, Mayo), ATU is for the adventurer.